taocpp/PEGTL/README.md

 The included grammar analysis helps to find several typical errors in PEGs including left recursion.
 For an in-depth description of PEGs see [Wikipedia page on PEGs](http://en.wikipedia.org/wiki/Parsing_expression_grammar) or [this paper on PEGs](http://pdos.csail.mit.edu/~baford/packrat/popl04/peg-popl04.pdf) by Bryan Ford.

+## Status

 The PEGTL was initially developed in 2008 as an experiment in C++0x based on ideas from the YARD library by Christopher Diggins.
 Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, the remaining parts refactored and refined, and some interesting additions made.

+The master branch of the PEGTL is **always** stable in the sense that all known bugs are fixed and all unit tests run without errors.
+It is not stable in the sense that incompatible API changes can happen before/between major version releases.

 For questions and suggestions please contact the authors at **pegtl (at) colin-hirsch.net**.